lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 * When demoting a character, I assume they promoted at level 10 for the purpose of delevling their stats to reasonable levels.
 As such, they'll be a bit better than normal if they promote at level 20 (though only slightly, with their growths).

 ### FE7 Notes

+* It's likely I'll ask for you to avoid Lyn Normal mode for the time being due to the tutorial likely to be screwed by any modifications.
+Lyn Hard mode should be ok though (as long as the tutorial is off).
+The other option is that the randomizer automatically applies a tutorial killer patch or something.
+* By default, all classes that don't naturally show up in the game are removed from the pool when randomizing classes.
+That is, a large chunk of female classes (thief, mercenary, myrmidon, cavalier, nomad, wyvern knight, shaman, and armor knight, I think) will not show up.
+I'd rather things work well, then deal with glitches.

 ### FE8 Notes